Temperance Brennan: Character history

 Dr. Temperance "Tempe" /'tɛmpi/ Brennan is a forensic anthropologist, who investigates human remains at crime scenes where the flesh is too degraded for a coroner to obtain evidence (victims of arson, mutilation, advanced decomposition, etc.).

 Brennan is a native of Chicago who grew up in the Carolinas and one of only fifty board-certified forensic anthropologists in North America.
 As the series unfolds the reader learns more about her past and her family connections.

 Before the first novel, Brennan left her husband, Janis "Pete" Peterson, and overcame a lifelong struggle with alcoholism; as a result she usually drinks only Diet Coke, or an occasional Perrier water.
 She then accepted a job at the Laboratoire des Sciences Judiciaires et de Médecine Légale for the province of Quebec in Montreal, Quebec, Canada.
 She divides her time between teaching at the University of North Carolina in Charlotte and advising on crime scenes, and spends about half of the year in each country.

 Brennan has a daughter, Katy, who initially is in college.
 Brennan's younger sister Harriet (known as Harry) has a son named Kit.
 All three have featured in significant roles in the novels.
 Kit's daughter Tory Brennan features in the Virals series of novels written by Kathy with her son Brendan Reichs.

 Brennan's cat, Birdie, usually accompanies her on her journeys between Montreal and Charlotte.
 She and her sometime lover Detective Andrew Ryan share a cockatiel named Charlie who remains in Montreal, while her husband's Chow cross dog Boyd is often left with her in Charlotte.

 The Temperance Brennan novels

-There are currently twenty-five books in the series.
-Temperance Brennan also makes cameo appearances in Jasper Fforde's 2007 novel First Among Sequels and in Reichs' Virals series of novels.
+There are currently twenty-four novels in the series.
+Temperance Brennan also makes cameo appearances in Jasper Fforde's 2007 novel First Among Sequels and in Reichs' Virals novels.